vinni-ng/GEO_Oral_Cancer_miRge3_Analysis/README.md

 Run Ubuntu as administrator.
 Create a separate folder for the analysis.
 Here I am giving the name miRge3_Lib.
 Move the reference and fastq file to the miRge3_Lib and download the files there using the following script.

-mkdir miRge3_Lib    # Create a directory named "miRge3_Lib"
+#Create a directory named "miRge3_Lib"

+mkdir miRge3_Lib

-conda create --name myenv     # Create a Conda environment named "myenv"
+#Create a Conda environment named "myenv"

+conda create --name myenv

-conda activate myenv     # Activate the Conda environment "myenv"
+#Activate the Conda environment "myenv"

+conda activate myenv

-cd miRge3_Lib     # Change to the "miRge3_Lib" directory
+#Change to the "miRge3_Lib" directory

+cd miRge3_Lib

-mkdir GSE117031  # Create a directory named "GSE117031" inside the "miRge3_Lib" directory
+#Create a directory named "GSE117031" inside the "miRge3_Lib" directory

+mkdir GSE117031

-cd GSE117031    # Change to the "GSE117031" directory
+#Change to the "GSE117031" directory

+cd GSE117031

-sh GSE117031.sh    # Run the shell script named "GSE117031.sh"
+#Run the shell script named "GSE117031.sh"

+sh GSE117031.sh

-cd ..     # Change back to the parent directory
+#Change back to the parent directory

+cd ..

-unzip human.zip    # Unzip the "human.zip" file
+#Unzip the "human.zip" file

+unzip human.zip

-miRge3.0 -s GSE117031 -db miRBase -lib . -on human -o output_dir -gff -nmir -trf -ai -cpu 4 -a illumina     # Execute the miRge3.0 tool with the specified parameter.
+#Execute the miRge3.0 tool with the specified parameter.
 To view command-line parameters type miRge3.0 -h

+miRge3.0 -s GSE117031 -db miRBase -lib . -on human -o output_dir -gff -nmir -trf -ai -cpu 4 -a illumina